 This is one of the most important volcanoes found in this region, which is always active and gives a close glimpse of the eruptions from time to time.
 Though it is safe for visitors to visit this volcano, the conditions do vary during different periods of the year due to unusual volcanic activity seen in this region.
 Most of the times, it is possible to hike to reach uptill an elevation of 400 meters but beyond this level, a local guide may be required for this purpose.
 There are plenty of guide services available on this island and it is advisable to seek such services for ensuring greater personal safety.

-One of the best attractions of this place, which you cannot afford to miss at any cost is Gran Cratere.
-It involves hiking of 92 kms, which you can come across steep paths.
-The journey can be full of effort but it can be rewarding as you come across pools of lava shimmer in the night light.
+One of the best attractions of this place, which you cannot miss at any cost is Gran Cratere.
+It involves hiking various hours, during which you can come across steep paths.
+The journey can be hard but it is also rewarding as you come across pools of lava shimmer in the night light.
 At the same time, you can see the bubbling lava along with thick mounds of steam with the smell of sulphur.
 It is best to visit this place with the help of a guide and the law requires you to seek assistance of an experienced guide to explore this place.
 Visitors can make a trip to this place which takes around 3 hours and return back during the midnight.
 However, the trip for coming down takes only around 2 hours.
 Day trips to the volcano are not advisable as you may not be able to see the glow of the molten lava during this time.

 Village of Ginostra